 Email, call, or visit the library for more in-depth help with your questions!

-This guide was initially created by library graduate students at Emporia State University: Amy Stewart, Bentley Clark, and Joella Finch.
-Special thanks to Gregory MacNaughton and the Reed College Special Collections staff.
+This guide was initially created by library graduate students at Emporia State University, Gregory MacNaughton from the Cooley Gallery, and the Reed College Special Collections staff.

 This work by the Reed College Library is licensed under a Creative Commons CC-BY Attribution 4.0 International License.